ryqndev/learn-ryqn-dev/src/content/tutorial/webapp-demos/hack-at-uci-2023/README.md

 So, it's easy to run and easy to code.
 Why would we want anything else?

-## Why Wouldn't you want a Web App?
+## Why wouldn't you want a Web App?

 There are some good reasons why you wouldn't want to make a web-app.
 We have multiple different programming languages and systems for a reason.
 Here are some examples and reasons: